 SFX Design and Props Master: Kathrine Barnes

-This play includes themes that may be difficult, including grief and loss, body dysmorphia, fatphobia, body shaming, physical violence, mention of infanticide and bestiality, bullying, mutilation imagery, simulated consensual sexual acts, sexual harassment, torture, and death.
+This play includes themes and elements that may be difficult: including grief and loss, eating disorder, suicidal ideation, vomiting, violent imagery, simulated consensual sexual acts, and partial nudity.

 For more information, please contact us directly at email@example.com and we will be happy to discuss the show in further detail with you.

-We've had many people ask how they can do and give more in support of our work, our livelihoods, and keep the cost of tickets affordable to all regardless of income.
+We've had many people ask how they can do and give more in support of our work, our livelihoods, and keep the cost of tickets affordable to all.

-Keeping theatre accessible and sustainable is a core value of ours as well.
-To achieve that end, we are proud to offer a sliding scale ticket model for our production of LEAR.
+Keeping theatre accessible and sustainable is a difficult balance to strike.
+To achieve that end, we are proud to offer a sliding scale ticket model for our production of The Glass Essay.